Gary Thain: Keef Hartley/Uriah Heep

 Thain joined the Keef Hartley Band in 1968, performing at Woodstock in 1969.
 Thain toured with Hartley for four years and played on five studio albums.
 In 1971, they toured with Uriah Heep; Uriah Heep asked him to join the band (replacing Mark Clarke) in February 1972.

 He stayed in Uriah Heep until January 1975, playing on four studio albums: Demons & Wizards, The Magician's Birthday, Sweet Freedom and Wonderworld as well as a live album, Uriah Heep Live.
 During his last U.S. tour with Heep, Thain was seriously injured when he suffered an electric shock at the Moody Coliseum in Dallas, Texas, on 15 September 1974.
 Due to his drug addiction he was not able to perform properly, and was fired by the band in early 1975 and replaced by former King Crimson bassist/vocalist John Wetton.

 Death

-Thain was married twice, but had no children.
+Thain was married twice and had two daughters, Karen and Natalie.
 He died of respiratory failure due to a heroin overdose, on 8 December 1975, aged 27, at his flat in Norwood Green in London.